evansbenj/SulaRAD/11_Visualizing_ABBABABA.md

 # Visualizing ABBA_BABA results

 OK, I am back from Ghana now and trying to get back into this analysis after a fairly long break.
-Before I left I wrote this R script to plot the ABBABABA results (`X_to_A_sliding_fdm_outlier_only.R`):
+Before I left I wrote this R script to plot the ABBABABA results (`X_to_A_sliding_fdm_outlier_only.R`) below.
+However, I just realized that the script before this takes as input a command line that lists H3, then H1, then H2.
+But this script outputs files with names in this order: H2, H1, H3.
+This is very important becasue the order of the numbers in the file names defines how the ABBABABA stat is interpreted.
+If correct, this means that the "j" loop below is for H1 and the i loop below is for H2.

 ``` R
 # This R script will become an awesome plot with multiple panels that